albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 [requirement for mediasoup](https://mediasoup.org/documentation/v3/mediasoup/installation/)

-### - Can't connect to github
+### - Github empty response
-when i install spoke with `yarn install` it says can't connect blabla... then i run `ping github.com` and got 100% lost packet.
+When i install spoke with `yarn install` it says can't connect blabla... then i run `ping github.com` and got 100% lost packet.

 then i restart the server